by Matt Slick

 Praying About the Book of Mormon

 One of the things Mormons ask potential converts to do is to read the Book of Mormon and then pray to God and ask Him if the Book of Mormon is true.
-It is said that you will then receive a testimony from the Holy Ghost that the Book of Mormon is true, that Joseph Smith is a prophet of God, and that the Church of Jesus Christ of Latter-day Saints is God's restored church on earth today.
+It is said that you will then receive a testimony from the Holy Ghost that the Book of Mormon is true and that Joseph Smith is a prophet of God, and that the Church of Jesus Christ of Latter-day Saints is God's restored church on earth today.
 It is difficult to counter this testimony because it is an emotional and, I believe, spiritual phenomena.
 I say spiritual; but I am not saying it is of God; it is of the devil.

 Mormons teach that if you are sincere and that if you ask God for wisdom as it says in James 1:5, that God will answer you and lead you into the truth.
 What could be more common sense than that?